BIGJRA/BIGJRA.github.io/rejuv.md

 Head back down and surf back across the pond.
-Go up and right to find a hidden *X Special.* Finally go all the way up to the spring and grab the *Max Repel.* Whether you got Anju’s Pendant or not, the Mysterious Emblem will allow you to enter the spring of preservation at the top.
+Go up and right to find a hidden *X Special.* Finally go all the way up to the spring and grab the *Max Repel.* Whether you got Anju's Pendant or not, the Mysterious Emblem will allow you to enter the spring of preservation at the top.

 Enter the spring and talk to the **Piplup** for a battle.